Therapy for Teens and Young Adults

 • Are you experiencing chronic feelings of emptiness, or feeling worthless or useless?

-• Do you have difficulty maintaining enduring intimate relationships?
+• Do you have difficulty maintaining close relationships?

 • Do you think of parents and friends as either all bad or good?